Rug Information and Care

 Flatweave Rugs are made with the fibre running horizontally rather than vertically, this has many advantages.

-The only disadvantages is that they are not soft to sit on and don't look plush.
+The only disadvantage of flat-weaves is that they are not soft to sit on and don't look plush, placing a rug pad underlay on the underside of the rug can increase the general softness of the flatweave rugs.

 Hand Knotted Rugs

 The back of the hand knotted rug reveals the design that is on the front.
-They are basic in design and are available in soft earthy tones, one advantage is that the fibres are woven into the backing and therefore fibre wont fall out.
+They are basic in design and are available in soft earthy tones, one advantage is that the fibres are woven into the backing and therefore fibre won't fall out, downside is they are usually more expensive.

 Special Requirement Areas